 Hillside Residence by Stuart Silk Architects

-Designed in 2014 by Stuart Silk Architects, this 6,871-square-foot residence is located in Seattle, Washington.
+Hillside Residence designed in 2014 by Stuart Silk Architects, is a 6,871-square-foot residence located in Seattle, Washington.

 Photography courtesy of Stuart Silk Architects